VKCOM/vk-bridge/README.md

 ### `applyMiddleware(middleware1, ..., middlewareN)`

-Creates the VK Connect enhancer that applies middleware to the `send` method.
+Creates the VK Bridge enhancer that applies middleware to the `send` method.
 This is handy for a variety of task such as logging every sent event.
-Returns the VK Connect enhancer applying the middleware.
+Returns the VK Bridge enhancer applying the middleware.

 **Parameters**